Shoaf Plantation ---- Nigerian Dwarf Goats---

 We make every effort to keep our goats healthy and up to date on necessary medications.
 We normally give the moms a CD&T booster a month prior to birthing, and a dose of wormer (Ivermectin) right after she gives birth.

 **We do not de-horn (disbud) our babies.
 The process is far too gruesome for us, and we don't mind goats having their horns.
 The horn tips can be trimmed and smoothed rather than an altogether removal.
-A large majority of our kids are born naturally polled (no horns).
+About half of our kids are born naturally polled (no horns).

 **We do not milk our goats.
 Therefore we can't give you milk volumes or production numbers from an individual goat.
 Any Nigerian Dwarf will give about 1/3 to 1/2 gallon of milk per day at peak, some will give more.